Anuththara-Rupasinghe/CMP-EPL/README.md

-# Continuously Partitioning Neuronal Variability
+# Continuous Partitioning of Neuronal Variability

-This repository contains the codes for inferring the signal and noise latent Gaussian processes underlying multi-stimuli multi-trial spiking observations, using the CMP-EPL (Continuously-partitioned Modulated Poisson - Exponentiated Power Law) model and inference method
+This repository contains the codes for the continuous modulated Poisson (CMP) modeling framework, which partitions neuronal spiking variability over continuous time, by describing a neuron's firing rate as the product of a time-varying stimulus drive and a continuous-time stochastic gain process.

 ## Forward Model